seanl26/seanl26/README.md

-Welcome!
+Hello!

-I'm Sean Liu, a student at the University of Washington studying CS and Informatics, concentrating on Data Science and Applications of AI.
+I'm Sean Liu, a student at the University of Washington studying CS and Informatics.

+- a
+- a
+- a